 The reel size is usually listed as a number.
 For example, size 10, 20, 30, 1000, 2000, 3000, etc. A smaller size reel will have a lesser line capacity but it will work fine for catching small fish in shallow rivers or streams.

 Medium-size reels usually run up to 3000-4000 sizes.
-You can get some of the best steelhead reels in this range.
+You can get some of the best spinning reels for steelhead fishing in this range.
 You can use a medium-sized reel to catch fish such as salmon, steelhead, or trout.

 A reel’s size determines its line rating and capacity.
 So you need to know what fishing line you be using before buying a reel.
 If you’re a beginner, it’s important to know these specs to help you pick the right reel.